 Feedback from one of John's instructing solicitors

 John was instructed as disclosure counsel to the Grenfell Tower Inquiry for 8 months.
-He is currently instructed as disclosure counsel to the Independent Inquiry into Child Sexual Abuse (IICSA).
+He was also instructed as disclosure counsel to the Independent Inquiry into Child Sexual Abuse (IICSA).

 Direct Public Access